TanviDeore/TanviDeore/README.md

-## Hi there 👋
 # Hey there, I'm Tanvi Vijay Deore! 👋

 [[LinkedIn](https://www.linkedin.com/in/tanvi-deore-b41381180/)] | [tanvi.deore1124@gmail.com](mailto:tanvi.deore1124@gmail.com)

 ---

 Welcome to my little corner of the internet!
-I'm a Software Engineer deeply interested in building impactful solutions, especially with Java/Spring Boot on the backend and exploring the ever-evolving world of frontend technologies like Angular and React.
-My journey has taken me from crafting microservices to optimizing database operations, and now I'm diving deeper into Computer Science with my Master's at The University of Texas at Dallas.
+I’m a Software Engineer passionate about creating high-impact solutions.
+I’ve built robust microservices and streamlined database operations, and I’m currently advancing my expertise by pursuing a Master’s in Computer Science at the University of Texas at Dallas.
 ---

 ## 🛠️ My Toolkit